 CNDC - Centre National de Danse Contemporaine (CNDC)

-Melissa Toogood will work with CNDC Artistic Director Robert Swinston and 20 dancers to reconstruct Rebus (1975).
-Prior to going to Angers, Melissa will work with original cast member Meg Harper (MCDC 1968 - 1977).
+Melissa Toogood worked with CNDC Artistic Director Robert Swinston and 20 dancers to reconstruct Rebus (1975).
+Prior to going to Angers, Melissa also worked with original cast member Meg Harper (MCDC 1968 - 1977).

 Story (1963), led by Daniel Squire (MCDC 1998 - 2009)